eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-sdk-actions.md

     }
 }
 ```
-The following example (from the [JSON example]({{ base }}/docs/plugins/introduction/index.html#the-json-example)) executes a server call to retrieve and display the number of lines of code from all JSON files within a project:
+The following example executes a server call to retrieve and display the number of lines of code from all JSON files within a project:

 *che/samples/sample-plugin-json/che-sample-plugin-json-ide/src/main/java/org/eclipse/che/plugin/jsonexample/ide/action/CountLinesAction.java*